Cart

 9. Temperature Measurement

-Many multimeters include a thermocouple input for temperature measurement, useful for:
+Many multimeters include a thermocouple input for temperature measurement.
+This is useful in HVAC, electronics repair, automotive diagnostics and maintenance work.

 • HVAC diagnostics